ars2240/asdHBTucker/README.md

     Required packages: matplotlib, numpy, scipy, sklearn

     1. Make create a /plot/ folder (if one does not exist)
-    2. Compile data using proper *gatherCVData.m script
+    2. Compile data using proper *gatherCVData*.m script
     3. Ensure logistic_reg2.py or ran_forest2.py loads the right .mat file
     4. Adjust any settings (number of features, regression factors, depth, and/or # of estimators)
     5. Run logistic_reg2.py or ran_forest2.py